valeste/valeste.github.io/_posts/2023-04-25-wt-epi-cell-protocol.md

 -  Using [this staging
 method](https://valeste.github.io/2023-04-07-Devo-Bsc/), identify
-individuals with zooids at stage C2, average zooid size of 300 μm, colonies that are large (~200 zooids embedded in tunic), and appear health according to health scoring metric.
+individuals with zooids at stage C2, average zooid size of 300 μm, colonies that are relatively large (~200 zooids embedded in tunic), and appear health according to health scoring metric.

-- Remove individuals from recirculating seawater system and place each individual separate containers filled with 100 mL of ASW-G solution for 24 hours, starving them for that time period.
+- Remove individuals from recirculating seawater system and place each individual separate glass mason jars filled with 100 mL of ASW-G solution for 24 hours, starving them for that time period.
 Wild colonies will still be attached to substrate (such as mussel), the substrate and colony are both placed in ASW-G dip.
+Parafilm the top of the jar and puncture holes using sharp forceps.
+Place the jar in the reservoir of the recirculating system to maintain soln. at 18 C.

 - Prepare coated plates as needed for the next day.

 #### 2. Bud excsion

-- Remove colonies from ASW-G
+- Remove colonies from ASW-G.

-- Wash colonies and substrate for 10 seconds with 70% ethanol
+- Wash colonies and substrate for 10 seconds with 70% ethanol.

 - Using a fresh razor blade, carefully remove colony from substrate.
 Make sure to not puncture or cut the tunic.

+- Rinse the colony again fro an additional 20 seconds with 70% ethanol.

 - Immerse colony in 15 cm diameter, glass dish filled with ~20 mL of ASW-PSA.
 For each new colony microdissection, rinse the